AZIZXlaouiti/github-page-scraper/README.md

   - for example `BASE_URL = https://github.com/your_user_profile`
   - cd to `/server` then run `node index.js` to test your scraper
 * running in production :
+  - to use in project call `https://github-scraper-api.herokuapp.com/api/github/?username=YOUR_GITHUB_NAME` in your fetch request
-  - you can checkout API service [here](https://github-scraper-api.herokuapp.com/)
+  - you can test the API [here](https://github-scraper-api.herokuapp.com/)
+  - please be mindful with your use
 ## Technologies
 - nodeJs
 - axios